DavidWells/davidwells-legacy-site/content/blog/2019-05-08-a-netlify-year.md

 layout: Post
 ---

-My how time flys 🚀!
+My my how time flies 🚀!

 It feels like only yesterday...
 I was building [serverless.com](https://serverless.com) & falling in love with Netlify's truly magical workflow.